-TALLAHASSEE, Fla.
-(NEWS SERVICE FLORIDA) - Gov. Ron DeSantis on Tuesday formally received a bill that could lead to an expansion of underground power lines in Florida, with supporters touting the measure as a way to help reduce electricity outages after hurricanes.
+TALLAHASSEE (NSF) - Gov. Ron DeSantis on Tuesday formally received a bill that could lead to an expansion of underground power lines in Florida, with supporters touting the measure as a way to help reduce electricity outages after hurricanes.

 A key part of the bill (SB 796) would change the way underground power-line projects are financed, a change that could lead to more projects --- but also higher bills for utility customers.